What are interest rates?

 Types of interest rates

-There are different types of interest rates used in loans and savings products.
-Each type affects the total amount you pay or earn in a different way.
+There are different types of interest rates used in loans and savings.
+Each type affects repayment or earnings in a different way.

 Show More Show Less